makalin/cbpm/README.md

-# 🎵 cBpm v.2 - Crowd-based BPM Detector
+# 🎵 cBPM v.2 - Crowd-based BPM Detector

-**cBpm** (Crowd-based BPM) is an open-source experiment that captures the *collective rhythm* of a crowd by letting users tap to the beat during live music events.
+**cBPM** (Crowd-based BPM) is an open-source experiment that captures the *collective rhythm* of a crowd by letting users tap to the beat during live music events.
 Taps are aggregated in real time, producing an accurate, community-driven BPM display.

 Built with ultra-fast and lightweight technologies — no bloated frameworks, just **HTMX**, **Animora**, and **Rust**.